 Demolition & Construction

-Commonly Local Authorities will apply specific criteria to control noise & vibration impacts at nearby noise sensitive receptors.
+Commonly Local Authorities will apply specific criteria to control noise and vibration impacts at nearby noise sensitive receptors.

 Relevant Standards and guidance documents contain helpful information on suitable noise and vibration limits for demolition and construction phases in the context of the existing ambient conditions.
 These documents also detail accepted prediction and assessment methodologies such as those set out in BS5228 and BS6472.